Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Cardinals stats and trends

-- The Cardinals have been underdogs by 2.5 points or more two times this season and have covered the spread every time.
+- This year, the Cardinals won ATS in their only game as an underdog of 3 points or more.

-- Arizona's games this year have gone over the total in two out of five opportunities (40%).
+- Arizona's games this season have gone over the total in two out of five opportunities (40%).

-- Arizona is 3-1 against the spread and 4-0 overall in games when it puts up more than 22.8 points.
+- When Arizona records more than 22.8 points, it is 3-1 against the spread and 4-0 overall.

 - In games that Arizona amasses more than 298.8 yards, the team is 4-1 against the spread and 5-0 overall.

-- The Cardinals have turned the ball over one more time (5 total) than the Browns have forced a turnover (4) this season.
+- This season the Cardinals have turned the ball over five times, one more than the Browns' takeaways (4).

 Home and road insights

-- The Browns have one win ATS (1-1) as 2.5-point favorites or more at home.
+- At home, the Browns have one win ATS (1-1) as 3-point favorites or greater.

-- Arizona is 3-0 against the spread, and 3-0 overall, away from home.
+- Arizona is 3-0 overall, and unbeaten against the spread, away from home.

-- On the road, the Cardinals are unbeaten ATS (1-0) as 2.5-point underdogs or more.
+- On the road, the Cardinals are unbeaten ATS (1-0) as 3-point underdogs or more.

-- In three away games this year, Arizona has hit the over once.
+- In three away games this year, Arizona has gone over the total once.

 Powered by Data Skrive.